-The General Meeting may resolve on the early termination of the powers of the members of the Supervisory Board and the simultaneous election of new members.
-The individuals elected as members of the Supervisory Board may be re-elected an unlimited number of times.
-Early termination of the powers of the members of the Supervisory Board without The General Meeting decision is prescribed by the legislation.
+The General Meeting may take resolutions on the early termination of the powers of the members of the Supervisory Board and the simultaneous election of new members.
+Early termination of the powers of the members of the Supervisory Board without The General Meeting decision occurs as prescribed by the legislation of Ukraine.

 The members of the Management Board, including the Chairperson of the Management Board, are appointed for the period of five years unless a longer term is established by the Supervisory Board.
-In case powers of a member of the Management Board are terminated or expire, a member of the Management Board should be appointed to the vacancy by the resolution of the Supervisory Board
+In case powers of a member of the Management Board are terminated or expire, another member of the Management Board should be appointed to the vacancy by the resolution of the Supervisory Board